Out of the gazillion ways you can get your brand in front of new audiences, guest posting is hands down my favorite.

 The benefits of guest posting

-Guest posting tends to work well as a marketing strategy because it benefits both the company contributing the guest post (the writer) and the company hosting the guest post on their site (the publisher).
+Guest posting works well as a marketing strategy because it benefits both the company contributing the guest post (the writer) and the company hosting the guest post on their site (the publisher).
 You're offering something of value in return for exposure, as opposed to having to either beg or pay.

-Before we get into best practices for guest posting, here are the main benefits:
+Before we get into how to submit a guest post, here are the main benefits:

 Generating backlinks that help with SEO.
 Website owners who accept guest posts often allow you to include a backlink to your website in return for your content, which is an excellent way to strengthen your backlink profile and increase domain authority.